Learn Classical Guitar with my Education Series

 Late-Intermediate to Early-Advanced

 After grade 6 it will be time to dive into some etudes and fretboard knowledge books.
 Another great thing to do is to cover an entire opus of etudes to test and refine your skills in a variety of musical textures.
+This is important as every student who has made this much progress usually needs a significant amount of time to even out their skills before moving forward.
 I highly recommend using the entire Carcassi Op.60 etudes for this task.
 I consider them essential for bridging the gap from intermediate to higher levels.
-The Sor and Giuliani etudes might give you a good review and encourage you to focus on polishing your performance and refinement skills.
+For modern repertoire, a classic is Leo Brouwer Etudes which can also be great performance works.
+The 25 Studies, Op.60 by Fernando Sor and Le Papillon, No. 1-32, Op.50 by Mauro Giuliani, works might give you a good review and encourage you to focus on polishing your performance and refinement skills as well as sight reading.

 Recommended Books by Others